indique/elm-linear-direction/README.md

 - `Array.slice`'s negative indices: `slice 0 -1` is handy!
 But you can't do `slice 2 -0`
 - no `getr/l`, `setr/l`, ... but `foldr` and `foldl`?

-This package's simple goal is allowing you to use types containing the direction
+This package's simple goal is allowing you to use the direction as an argument.

 ```elm
 import LinearDirection exposing (LinearDirection(..))